|

 wouldn't be able to use Skype to have conference calls, or watch

-streaming television over your Internet connection.
+streaming video over your Internet connection.
 Broadband

 technology enabled the delivery of these types of services.